PULdischo/ficherito/docs/getting-started/quickstart.md

 In this quick start, you'll:

-1. Create a new Flatfish project
+1. Create a new Ficherito project
-2. Configure it to process a sample dataset
+2. Add a few document images
 3. Run the processing pipeline
 4. Preview your generated website